plone/cookieplone-templates/templates/add-ons/documentation_starter/README.md

 ## Prerequisites

--   [uv](https://docs.astral.sh/uv/) is the recommended tool for managing Python versions and project dependencies.
+[uv](https://docs.astral.sh/uv/) is the recommended tool for managing Python versions and project dependencies.

-### uv

 To install uv, use the following command, or visit the [uv installation page](https://docs.astral.sh/uv/getting-started/installation/) for alternative methods.